 All that is left is to prepare to go!
 See the “Logistics & Going” section below for more information on next steps.
 Logistics & Going

 Need to know what to do next?
 When payments are due?
 Who you pay them to?
 What you need to pack?
 Passport information?
 Look no further.
-This section addresses these questions and more.

 Deadlines

-90 days out from departure, the following is due:
+120 days before departure, the following is due:

-$200 non-refundable, non-transferable deposit
+$300 non-refundable, non-transferable deposit

-Please pay this at the Cashier’s office, located in the B.H.
-Carroll Memorial Building (Rotunda) on the Scarborough side of the building.
-Be sure to inform them of what mission trip you are going on, and who you are (Student ID).
+Please pay by check at the WMC.
+Be sure to inform the Administrative Assistant regarding what mission trip you are going on, and who you are (Student ID).
 Once this deposit has been received, you are officially on the team.
-Please inform your Professor/Team Leader once this deposit has been made.
+Please inform your Church, your Professor/Team Leader once this deposit has been made.

 Team member paperwork

 Fill out the following paperwork.
-You can get these forms from the WMC.
+You can get these forms from the WMC Administrative Assistant.
 When you are done filling them out, please turn them in to the Professor/Team Leader of your trip.

 Release Hold & Harmless Agreement

 This form needs to be notarized.
-The WMC’s Administrative Assistant is a Public Notary.
+The WMC has a notary public in our suite.
+She will notarize your forms.

 Medical Power of Attorney